wuzhao/vscode-sidebar-previewer/README.md

 ![Version](https://img.shields.io/badge/version-0.3.0-blue.svg)

-A VS Code extension that provides a preview panel in the Activity Bar sidebar.
+Empower your VS Code Activity Bar with real-time rendering, scroll-sync, and zoom controls.
+Supports a wide range of formats covering Markdown, LaTeX, Mermaid, JSON, YAML, and TOML.

 ## Why do you need it?

-In the era of AI and CLI, documentation is increasingly created, localized, and versioned directly inside source repositories as a first-class part of delivery.
-At the same time, AI Coding workflows have made the second sidebar a mainstream working area in editors.
-This extension exists to make that workflow smoother: you can edit and instantly see rendered output, or switch to full-screen style reading, presentation when needed.
+In the age of AI-driven development, documentation is now a first-class citizen, **processed locally and versioned directly in-repo**.
+With the secondary sidebar becoming a mainstream hub for AI workflows, conventional previewing feels cramped and clunky.
+Enter **Sidebar Previewer**: it delivers real-time rendering in your sidebar, allowing you to fluidly switch between coding and previewing, with an added presentation mode to cover your entire workflow.

 ## Supported Files